viet34tqc/notebook/interview.md

 if you get past 2-3 state-related contexts in an application, you're re-inventing a weaker version of React-Redux and should just switch to using Redux.

+## What is state in React

+It's the data that represents UI
+In react, it's a variable which whenever it updates, it will trigger a re-renders of the component.

 ## Handle state

 TLDR: Check if that state can be calculated from other state, if not, create new state.

 When to create a new state

 - State to save data from API